ghluka/roblox-serverside/README.md

 Edit the Prometheus configuration located in [`/src/prometheus/config.lua`](/src/prometheus/config.lua).

-You can visit [Prometheus' configuration guide](https://levno-710.gitbook.io/prometheus/getting-started/writing-a-custom-config-file) if you don't know how to work with it already.
+You can visit [Prometheus' configuration guide](https://levno-710.gitbook.io/prometheus/getting-started/writing-a-custom-config-file) if you don't know how to work with it already, however many features like Vmify do not work with vLua, so many sure you test your configuration before deploying it.

-I haven't tested it too much, if you do wish to change it, do not enable the following steps, otherwise it breaks:
-- Vmify
-- SplitStrings (only if ConcatenationType is set to "table" and not "strcat")
-- EncryptStrings
-- ConstantArray

 ### 🛂 Game Review